Tomislav-Mi/expenses/README.md

     para.textContent = 'This is a paragraph';
     document.getElementById('someid').append(para);
     ```
     React favours a declarative approach for building the components: Developer define the desired target state, and React then figures out the actual JavaScript DOM instructions.
 You essentially build your custom HTML Elements with JavaScript and a special React syntax called JSX that looks like the love child of JavaScript and HTML.
 To render a paragraph in React, you `return` HTML code inside of a function or class.
-This only works because there are transformation steps running behind the scenes.[^1]
+This only works because there are transformation steps running behind the scenes.
+Here's a React component:[^1]
     ```javascript
     const Para = () => {
       return (